giannitedesco/kapital/README.md

 This has been tested against monopd 0.9.3.
 There is a bug in monopd on 64bit builds which causes incorrect estate prices to be sent to the client.
-This causes erroneous behaviour in the bot which relies on the correct values, unlike a human player who can read the descripting display text sent over the wire.
+This causes erroneous behaviour in the bot which relies on the correct values, unlike a human player who can read the descriptive display text sent over the wire.
 The following patch fixes the issue.

 ```diff